Adolphe Messimy: Early career

 Messimy entered the military academy of Saint-Cyr at the age of eighteen and after graduation began a career as a line officer.
 He was promoted to captain at the age of twenty-five and at twenty-seven attained his Brevet d'état-major (qualified as a staff officer), opening up the promise of an excellent military career.
 In 1899 he resigned from his post as a captain of chasseurs in protest at the Army's refusal to reopen the Dreyfus case, entering politics determined on “reconciling the army with the nation".

 After leaving the Army he became a journalist, writing on military matters for a number of Paris newspapers including Le Temps, le Matin, le Rappel, le Radical and Lyon-Républicain.
-He also published documented studies in La Revue politique et parlementaire, La Revue des questions colonials, La Revue bleue and Revue de Paris.
+He also published documented studies in La Revue politique et parlementaire, La Revue des questions coloniales, La Revue bleue and Revue de Paris.

 He also became an administrator of the General Company of Niger.